Solaris Urbino 18: First generation (1999-2002)

 The first generation Solaris Urbino 18 was produced from the second half of 1999.
-This model was to supplement Solaris' offer on large buses, 18-metre buses for public transportation services.
-The first Solaris Urbino 18 bus unit went to PKA Gdynia in 1999, it was also the only new low-floor articulated bus bought in 1999 by transport companies in Poland.
-Initially, the 18-metre buses did not sell well because the transportation companies preferred smaller and cheaper 15-metre vehicles.
-The bus market expanded between 1996 and 2002, which resulted in the later increase in demand for 18-metre buses.
-In total, cities in Poland bought 12 units of the Solaris Urbino 18 First Generation.
-Articulated vehicles were mainly built for export, most Solaris Urbino 18 were bought by a company from Berlin and Riga.
+This model was to supplement Solaris' offer on large buses, 18-meter buses for public transportation services.
+The first Solaris Urbino 18 bus went to PKA Gdynia in 1999, it was also the first new low-floor articulated bus bought in 1999 by transport companies in Poland.
+Initially, the 18-meter buses did not sell well because the transit authorities preferred shorter and cheaper 15-meter vehicles.
+The bus market expanded between 1996 and 2002, which resulted in the later increase in demand for 18-meter buses.
+In total, cities in Poland bought 12 units of Solaris Urbino 18.
+Articulated vehicles were mainly built for export, most Solaris Urbino 18 were ordered by local transit authorities in Berlin and Riga.
 A characteristic feature of the bus are the painted railings instead of clear varnish yellow paint.